chef-boneyard/chef-rfc/new/sign-v1.3.md

 ```
 Method:HTTP_METHOD
-Hashed Path:HASHED_PATH
+Path:PATH
 X-Ops-Content-Hash:HASHED_BODY
-X-Ops-Sign:algorithm=HASH_ALGORITHM;version=PROTOCOL_VERSION
+X-Ops-Sign:version=1.3
 X-Ops-Timestamp:TIME
-X-Ops-UserId:HASHED_USERID
+X-Ops-UserId:USERID
 X-Ops-Server-API-Version:HEADER_X_OPS_SERVER_API_VERSION
 ```

 where:
-  - `HASH_ALGORITHM` is one of the supported hashing algorithms for signing protocols supporting the v1.3 message format
   - `PROTOCOL_VERSION` is the signing protocol that will be used.
-  - `HTTP_METHOD` is the method used in the HTTP request
+  - `HTTP_METHOD` is the method used in the HTTP request.
+It should be all upper case (`POST`, `GET`, `PUT`, etc)
-  - `HASHED_PATH` is the Base64 encoded value of `Hash(HASH_ALGORITHM, CanonicalPath)`.
-A `CanonicalPath` must not have repeated forward slashes (`/`), must not end in a forward slash (unless the path is `/`), and must not include a query string.
+  - `PATH` us a canonicalized representation of the path.
+This path must not have repeated forward slashes (`/`), must not end in a forward slash (unless the path is `/`), and must not include a query string.
-  - `HASHED_BODY` is the Base64 encoded value of `Hash(HASH_ALGORITHM, Body)`
+  - `HASHED_BODY` is the Base64 encoded value of `Hash(SHA256, Body)`
   - `TIME` is the timestamp in ISO-8601 format and with UTC indicated by a trailing `Z` and separated by the character `T`.
 For example: `2013-03-10T14:14:44Z`.
-  - `HASHED_USERID` is the Base64 encoded value of `Hash(HASH_ALGORITHM, UserId)`
+  - `USERID` is the user id, for example the client name
   - `HEADER_X_OPS_SERVER_API_VERSION` is the value of `X-Ops-Server-API-Version` passed to the Chef server.

+There is a new line character(`\n`\) after each line in this message **except the last line**.

 ### v1.3 Signing Protocol
-Signing protocol v1.3 signs message format v1.3 messages using the `RSASSA-PKCS1-v1_5` signature scheme as described in [PKCS#1 v2.2 RSA Cryptography Standard](https://www.emc.com/collateral/white-papers/h11300-pkcs-1v2-2-rsa-cryptography-standard-wp.pdf).
-The following hashing algorithms will be supported:
+Signing protocol v1.3 signs message format v1.3 messages using the `RSASSA-PKCS1-v1_5` signature scheme as described in [PKCS#1 v2.2 RSA Cryptography Standard](https://www.emc.com/collateral/white-papers/h11300-pkcs-1v2-2-rsa-cryptography-standard-wp.pdf). v1.3 will use SHA256 as the hashing algorithm.
-  - sha1
-  - sha256

 This protocol is very similar to v1.2.
 The signing scheme is the same (RSASSA-PKCS1-v1_5).
 The message format signs a few additional pieces of information: The signing protocol version, the hashing algorithm to be used, and the `X-Ops-Server-API-Version` header.